MANAGEMENT OF RADIOACTIVE WASTE

 The operation and dismantling of nuclear facilities generates nuclear waste and spent fuel that must be safely managed.

 As can be seen in the Guideline Iberdrola Generación Nuclear must not only comply with legislation, but also aim for best practice and continuous improvement.
-Currently all of Iberdrola's nuclear power plant interests are in Spain, but in the event that should Iberdrola Generación Nuclear expand its nuclear power interests to other countries, the relevant national and international legislation, regulations and requirements will be taken into account.
+Currently all of Iberdrola's nuclear power plant in operation are in Spain, but in the event that should Iberdrola Generación Nuclear expand its nuclear power interests to other countries, the relevant national and international legislation, regulations and requirements will be taken into account.

 In the case of Spain, currently the only case applicable for Iberdrola Generación Nuclear nuclear business relating waste management, the legal and national management framework is the following: